Porcelain Dental Crowns La Jolla

 A lot of value is placed on the appearance of the teeth.
 Everyone wants a beautiful white, Hollywood-like smile.
-In many cases, dental crowns at our La Jolla and Rancho Santa Fe offices can be used to conceal a discolored tooth and achieve the glamorous smile a patient desires.
+In many cases, dental crowns at our La Jolla – North Pacific Beach dental office can be used to conceal a discolored tooth and achieve the glamorous smile a patient desires.
 In fact, Dr. Weston Spencer has used a combination of dental crowns and porcelain veneers to produce some of his most stunningly transformative smile makeovers.

 Understanding Dental Crowns